SUMMER TERM DISBURSEMENT

 ASU has ONE summer term with several different class start dates.
 Despite the timeframe of class start dates, disbursement dates are based on the timeframe of the TERM.
 Financial Aid Funds are also disbursed on actual hours enrolled and attended at the time of disbursement.

 Federal Direct Student Loans have two disbursement dates during the summer term.
-The first disbursement was made on June 18th and the second disbursement loan date is scheduled on or shortly after July 18th.
 Federal regulation mandates two disbursement dates for loans made during one term regardless of your start and end date (however, you must be enrolled at least half-time to receive a disbursement).

 EXIT LOAN COUNSELING